-This course surveys the major theories and techniques of contemporary counselling and psychotherapy, and explores topics such as evidence-based practice, culture and diversity, and common factors important to successful therapy.
-This course will help prepare students who are considering advanced study in counselling and psychotherapy.
+This course surveys the major theories and techniques of foundational and contemporary counselling and psychotherapy, and explores topics such as evidence-based practice, culture and diversity, and common factors important to successful therapy.
+This course additionally examines the philosophical underpinning of the theories about human nature and change process.
+It critiques the models from ethical, multicultural, indigenous and social justice perspectives.
+This course helps to prepare students who are considering advanced study in counselling and psychotherapy.

 - Science, Diversity, and Ethics in Counselling and Psychotherapy.

 - The Effectiveness of Contemporary Counselling and Psychotherapy.